ma-ji/amgps/_pages/assignments.md

 The is a one-page practice on paper. **You are expected to complete the practice of the week after reading the reading materials.** It needs to be submitted at the beginning of each class and will be explained in class.
 This test is different from the final test questions but cover the same concepts or methods.
 For this practice, you can seek immediate help in class or during office hours.

-_Paper practice of the week needs to be submitted at the beginning of that week's class.
+_Paper practice of a week needs to be submitted, in the form of physical paper, at the beginning of that week's class.
 For example, you should submit the PP of week 5 at the beginning of week 5's class._

 [Access the paper practice by week here.](https://drive.google.com/drive/folders/1ISgYJnTD_rpwSXL1u9MsEcSRzTfx3AdR?usp=sharing)